 But even if those issues aren’t in play, there are still some questions you might want to ask yourself before diving right into paying off your house.

 A solo 401(k) is a great way to save for retirement if you run your own business.
-As an employer, you can contribute up to $55,000 each to the plan.
+You can contribute up to $55,000 each to the plan as an employer.
 In addition, employees can contribute up to $18,500 a year if they’re under 50 or $24,500 if they’re 50 or over.

 And unlike other retirement plans that limit which investments you can use (like IRAs), there are no restrictions on the investment options available in a solo 401(k).

 You’ll also want to think about how much money you need when it comes time for retirement—and whether or not you should invest some of it now so there will be more income.